learn-co-curriculum/phase-5-practice-challenge-stack-plus-solution/README.md

 One very useful piece of information is that we only need to check the values of the array _when the `#pop` method is called_.
-So we don't need to increment each value in the `data` array when the `#increment` method is called, we just need a way to _keep track of all the `#increment` operations_, so that we can apply the correct incremented value when the `#pop` method is called.
+So we don't need to increment each value in the `data` array when the `#increment` method is called, we just need a way to _keep track of all the `#increment` operations_.
+We can then apply the correct incremented value when the `#pop` method is called.

-To do this, we'll make a second array `inc` that has the same number of elements as the `data` array, and this array will be used to keep track of all the `#increment` operations.
-The `inc` array will keep track of the number of elements that need to be incremented by storing that information at an index position that corresponds to the number of elements, and will encode the data about how many times the corresponding element from the `data` array needs to be incremented when the `#pop` method is called.
+To do this, we'll make a second array `inc` that will have the same number of elements as the `data` array.
+The `inc` array will keep track of the **number of elements that need to be incremented** by storing a value at the index position that corresponds to that number; the **value** stored will indicate the number of times those elements should be incremented.
+When the `#pop` method is called, the element will be incremented as indicated by the corresponding element in the `inc` array; in addition, if there are any remaining elements in the stack, the increment information will be passed down to the next element in the `inc` array so that those remaining elements also get incremented when they are popped off the stack.

-That is probably easier to visualize with some diagrams:
+The process is probably easier to visualize with some diagrams:

 ![Stack Plus Solution](https://curriculum-content.s3.amazonaws.com/phase-5/phase-5-practice-challenge-stack-plus/stack-plus-solution.png)